Columbia, MO Car Accident Lawyer

 - Contact your auto insurance agency, but avoid speaking to any adjusters from the other driver’s insurance company.
 They may try and force you to sign off on the claim before you’re ready.

 - Contact a Columbia, MO car accident lawyer.
-If you feel the case may be difficult to settle or that the insurance claims are unfair, it’s in your best interest to contact a lawyer as quickly as possible.
+If you feel the case may be difficult to settle or that the insurance claims are unfair, it’s in your best interest to contact an attorney as quickly as possible.
 Doing so may prevent unwanted phone calls from the other driver’s insurance agency, etc., and can give you peace of mind.

 - Brain Trauma